Urban Exploration, A Walking Tour of Lisbon – Estimated reading time: 8 minutes

 A Walking Tour of Lisbon: Good to Know

-2) Bring plenty of water during hot weather to stay refreshed along the way.
+1) If you’re doing a similar tour in Lisbon, bring plenty of water during times of hot weather to stay refreshed along the way.
 Also, wear comfortable shoes as there is a lot of walking.

 Darn, those natas look so inviting.
 If only there was a Portuguese bakery nearby.
 Last time we went to Lisbon, we came back with pastries a plenty for family and friends.